neufeld/AXIOME3/README.md

 ### - Core Metrics Phylogeny -
 It generates PCoA plots based on various distance metrics (Jaccard, Bray-Curtis, Weighted/Unweighted Unifrac), and all the intermediate outputs.

-**Note that you may repeat any of the "Post Analysis" steips based on different sampling-depth thresholds.
+**Note that you may repeat any of the "Post Analysis" steps based on different sampling-depth thresholds.
 Just make sure to remove/move/rename corresponding directories prior to do so.**

 1. Generate configuration file.